Updated August 28, 2023

 Step 35: I will change the text color according to my animation color.
 I will apply purple color to my text.
 You can make a change in text style color shape according to you.

 Step 36: This is the final animation of my model.

 In this way, you can easily animate your model for any purpose.
-After having command in animation you will become more efficient for creating your project an effective and interesting view for the viewer.
-Animation in your project attracts the viewer and gives them a sense of your project in the real world.
+After having command in animation, you will become more efficient in creating an effective and interesting view of your project.
+Moreover, animation in your project attracts the viewer and gives them a sense of your project in the real world.

 This has been a guide to Animation in After Effects.
 Here we discuss the introduction and steps for Animating our Object in Adobe After Effects Software.
 You can also go through our given articles to learn more –